The Mandate Takes a Hit. That’s Not Enough.

 Nine months after taking office, five months after assuring the Little Sisters of the Poor that they could quit fearing fines, the Administration of President Donald Trump has announced a rollback of the HHS contraceptive mandate.
-(See here for my earlier coverage of the mandate.)

-I’m grateful.
-That’s simple courtesy and a measure of positive reinforcement.
+I’m pleased that the President has followed through on a commitment he could have carried out his first day in office.
 But I’m not going to grovel for recognition of my rights of conscience and religious liberty that should never have been abrogated in the first place.
 It’s not as though the President is doing me a favor.

 Why does the mandate stand at all?
 Why is there still anything from which to be exempted?